Paddling on the Delaware River

 too many rocks and roots to navigate, but there is a workaround to bypass this section of the trail.

 - Bring a hat, water, Sneakers, and decent walking shoes.
-Some spots might get muddy if rained recently.
+Some spots might get muddy if it rained recently.

 - Time:10:00 am~ 2:00 pm